Homes submerged under water and 100,000 children displaced in Somalia floods, agency says

 OCHA said three people, including two children were reported to have drowned after a river in the town burst its banks on Saturday due to the rains.
 A boat carrying 20 people also capsized on the river, and many passengers are feared missing, the UN agency said in a report.

-Floods from the river had destroyed farmlands, roads, and other infrastructure in surrounding areas in country's southwest, according to the UN agency.
+Floods from the river had destroyed farmlands, roads, and other infrastructure in surrounding areas, according to the UN agency.

-Somali Prime Minister Hassan Ali Khayre has set up an emergency committee to coordinate humanitarian response assistance with organizations in affected areas, OCHA said.
+Somali government has set up an emergency committee to coordinate humanitarian response assistance with organizations in affected areas.

 Seasonal rainfalls that occur between October and December in Kenya and South Sudan have also left thousands displaced in these countries.